blackcoffeexbt/hardware-nostr-connect-device/README.md

 # THIS IS AN ALPHA PROJECT

-The code quality is mediocre and needs a massive refactor.
+The code quality is mediocre at best due to weeks of layers of "figuring it out" and needs a massive refactor.
 Pls help if you have time and can.
 Better tests, refactoring, would be nice.

 The project currently supports only the Lilygo T-Display S3 board and is in alpha state.

+The Lilygo T-Display S3 can be bought for around 9GBP / 11 EUR / 11 USD on AliExpress - https://www.aliexpress.com/item/1005004898948906.html

 You need to be able to use platformio to be able to test this.